mimusica/odoo_asterisk/README.rst

 Asterisk Odoo Project
 #####################

+Don't mind this readme file for the moment.
+A lot needs to be modified.

 Has to be done only once (the first time you spin the compose file)

 execute the following command: